-The Accountability

-Framework definitions are

-recognized for the applicability

-of this criteria.
+The Accountability Framework definitions are recognized for the applicability of this criteria.

-- 4.4.1 The following areas have not been cleared or converted from May 2009 onwards:
+4.4.1 The following areas have not been cleared or converted from May 2009 onwards:

-- 4.4.1.a Where RTRS maps are availabl e: All areas included in Category 1 of the maps $^{\rm 3}$ .
+4.4.1.a Where RTRS maps are available: All areas included in Category1 of the maps .

-- 4.4.1.b Where RTRS maps are not available the following areas:
+${\it 4.4.1.b}\,Where\,RTRS\,maps\,are\,not\,available\,the\,following\,areas:$ e) areas designated by law to serve the purpose of native conservation and/or cultural and social protection.

 - a) native natural forests,

 - b) riparian vegetation,

 - c) natural wetlands,

 - d) steep slopes,

-e) areas designated by law to serve t he purpose of native

-conservation and/or cultural and social protection.

-- 4.4.1.c Where there is an unresolved land use claim by traditional land users under litigation, without any agreement from both parties. - 4.4.2 After 3rd June 2016, no conversion is allowed in any natural land (see Glossary), steep slopes and in areas designated by law to serve the purpose of native conservation and/or cultural and social protection.
+4.4.1.C Where there is an unresolved land use claim by traditional land users under litigation, without any agreement from both parties.

+4.4.2 After 3rd June 2016, no conversion is allowed in any natural land (see Glossary), steep slopes and in areas designated by law to serve the purpose of native conservation and/or cultural and social protection.